attybro/xifi-mapReducer/README.md

 ##Contact

-For any question, bug report, suggestion or feedback in general, please contact me Attilio Broglio (abroglio at create-net dot org).
+For any question, bug report, suggestion or feedback in general, please contact me: Attilio Broglio (abroglio at create-net dot org).